javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/crear-vm-virtinstall/_index.en.md

     name: Create VM with virt-install
     parent: gestion-maquinas-kvm
     weight: 1
-title: Create a virtual machine using virt-install
+title: How to create a virtual machine with virt-install
 ---